 Johan Castberg was discovered in April 2011 and Havis in January 2012 while Drivis was discovered in May 2014.
 The fields are situated in blocks 7219/9 and 7220/4,5,7.
 The project lies 150km north-west of Goliat and roughly 240km from Melkøya.

 The fields were discovered after the 20th licensing round on the Norwegian Continental Shelf was announced in April 2009 by the Ministry of Petroleum and Energy.

-Drilling of Johan Castberg was concluded in early 2011 with the completion of drilling the well (7220/8-1) using Transocean’s rig Polar Pioneer, which encountered hydrocarbons at approximately 1,250m below sea level.
+Drilling of Johan Castberg was concluded in early 2011 with the completion of the drilling of the well (7220/8-1) using Transocean’s rig Polar Pioneer, which encountered hydrocarbons at approximately 1,250m below sea level.

 The appraisal of the Skrugard (now known as Johan Castberg) discovery was concluded in March 2012.
 Appraisal well 7220/5-1 was drilled using the Transocean Barents drilling rig to a depth of 1,740m below sea level, at a water depth of 388m.
-The appraisal confirmed the estimated initial volume from the Skrugard, and Havis facilities in the range of 400 to 650 million barrels of recoverable oil.
+The appraisal confirmed the estimated initial volume from the Skrugard and Havis facilities in the range of 450 to 650 million barrels of recoverable oil.

 Equinor is also drilling exploration wells around the Johan Castberg area to further increase the resources to make the project more robust.
 The company discovered the Skruis exploration, adding to Johan Castberg’s recoverable reserves in October 2018.

 Snøfonn Nord and Skavl Stø are the two new discoveries in the project area that were confirmed in May and June 2022, respectively.